Investing Real Estate Investing

 Credit cards can help you save money on repairs

-When you go to make your repairs, consider using a good credit card for your real estate expenses.
-If you take advantage of sign-up bonuses, you can get a lot of money back on your purchases in the form of rewards.
+When you start the repairs, consider using a good credit card for your real estate expenses.
+If you take advantage of sign-up bonuses and high-paying categories, you can get a lot of money back on your purchases via gift cards or cash back.

 Some people I know are spending $400,000 a year on rehabbing their BRRRR properties and they’re not using credit cards.
 But with a straightforward, cashback card like the Citi Double Cash® Card, they could earn up to 2% cash back on all the purchases they make toward their BRRRR properties.
 On that $400,000 spend, that’s $8,000 in cash back.
 That’s a good chunk of money.